BunmiOlakanmi/Project/README.md

-## COVID-19: analysis, visualization, and comparison of interventions across different countries
+## COVID-19: Analysis and Visualization

 ### Questions